xcart/xc5-manual/en/shipping/shipping_freight.md

 4. Click **Update product**.

-Note that for the case when a customer's shopping cart contains only products with a defined shipping freight, your store will need a shipping method selectable at checkout.
+Note that for the case when a customer's shopping cart contains only products with a defined shipping freight, and no other shipping methods are available, your store will need a shipping method selectable at checkout.
 We provide a special shipping method for this purpose - "Fixed rate shipping".
 Make sure this method is active:

 ![]({{site.baseurl}}/attachments/9306286/9437373.png)